seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/iteration1.md

 * Strings are zero indexed, meaning the first character in a string is at position 0.
 * When a string contains more than one occurrence of a character, it should return the index of its first occurrence.
 * If the character does not exist in the string, it should return -1.
-* Do not use the native indexOf def in your implementation.
+* Do not use any of Python's native methods, i.e., don't use "str.find", "str.index", "str.rfind", "str.rindex",  or similar methods in your implementation.
+Write the method from scratch.

 ```
 output = getIndexOf('a', 'I am a hacker')